Install Plex Media Server on Ubuntu 22.04 | 20.04

 sudo certbot --nginx --agree-tos --redirect --hsts --staple-ocsp --email you@example.com -d www.example.com

-This ideal setup includes force HTTPS 301 redirects, a Strict-Transport-Security header, and OCSP Stapling.
-Just make sure to adjust the e-mail and domain name to your requirements.
+This setup automatically applies force HTTPS 301 redirects, adds a Strict-Transport-Security header and enables OCSP Stapling.
+Ensure you replace the placeholder e-mail and domain name with your actual information.

 sudo certbot renew --dry-run

-If everything is working, open your crontab window using the following terminal command.
+If successful, open your crontab window with the terminal command:

 sudo crontab -e